palcar24/react-pipeline/README.md

 ## Deployment

 Deployment occurs when a commit is made to the repo.
-Make sure you run npm run build before you commit.
+Make sure you execute npm run build command before you commit.
 This will trigger CodeDeploy to executes it build and deploy process.
-Which in turns copies the files from build/ to you S3 bucket that statically servers the content.
+Which in turns copies the files from build/ to your S3 bucket that statically servers the content.

 ## TODO's